sanger-pathogens/nano-rave/README.md

    nf-test test tests/*.nf.test
    ```

-   If running on Sanger HPC cluster, add the option `--profile sanger_lsf`.
+   If running on Sanger HPC cluster, add the option `--profile sanger_local`.

 4. Submit a PR.